 For transfer pricing purposes, it should be determined what the (associated) parties involved in the cookstove project contribute to the project.
-Functions performed may range from developing the appropriate strategy, conducting proper due diligence to source the right raw materials and devices, include stove manufacturers, project design and development with the help of independent experts and stove salespeople (creating demand for the cookstoves is vital for increasing uptake and ensuring a sustainable business model) and monetizing the issued carbon credits.
+Functions performed may range from developing the appropriate strategy, conducting proper due diligence to source the right raw materials and devices, include stove manufacturers, performing R&D and software development activities, project design and development with the help of independent experts and stove salespeople (creating demand for the cookstoves is vital for increasing uptake and ensuring a sustainable business model), marketing, selling and distributing the cookstoves and monetizing the issued carbon credits.
 Innovative distribution models such as rural sales initiatives, working with self-help groups and women-run businesses, partnering with local village savings and loan associations to build awareness of clean cookstove business opportunities, bringing microfinance players into the mix, and stimulating inclusive supply chain models should be built upon.
 Some widely accepted distribution channels for these projects are presented in the table below.